salt-extensions/saltext-vault/docs/index.rst

 ======================================================

 This Salt Extension provides modules for interacting with Vault by HashiCorp, a secrets and encryption management system.
-You only need to setup your Salt master, which then orchestrates minion authentications for you.
+You only need to set up your Salt master, which then orchestrates minion authentications for you.

 OpenBao, a community fork of HashiCorp Vault, is supported as well.